 Impairment testing is based on calculations of the value in use.
 These calculations proceed from estimated future cash flows before tax, based on financial budgets and forecasts approved by company management.

-Critical variables, and the method used for estimating these values, for the seven-year
+Critical variables, and the method used for estimating these values, for the seven-year period described below.
+All significant assumptions are based on management's historical experience.

 Forecast period and long-term growth